Insider Sell: Boston Beer Co I - GuruFocus.com

 About Boston Beer Co Inc

-Boston Beer Co Inc, founded in 1984 by Jim Koch, is a leading American craft brewer and the producer of the Samuel Adams beer brand.
-The company is also known for its popular hard seltzer brand, Truly Hard Seltzer, and other alcoholic beverages.
+Boston Beer Co Inc, founded in 1984 by Jim Koch, is a leading American craft brewer and the producer of the well-known Samuel Adams beer brand.
+The company is also involved in the production of other alcoholic beverages, including hard cider, hard seltzer, and hard tea.
 With a focus on innovation and quality, Boston Beer Co Inc has grown to become one of the largest craft brewers in the United States.

-On the day of David Burwick's recent sell, shares of Boston Beer Co Inc were trading at $326.38 apiece, giving the stock a market cap of $4,015.888 million.
-The price-earnings ratio is 67.35, which is higher than the industry median of 22.9 and higher than the company's historical median price-earnings ratio.
+On the day of David Burwick's recent sale, shares of Boston Beer Co Inc were trading at $326.38 apiece, giving the stock a market cap of $3,892.209 million.
+The price-earnings ratio is 65.27, which is higher than the industry median of 22.27 and higher than the company's historical median price-earnings ratio.
 This suggests that the stock may be overvalued compared to its peers and its historical valuation.

-However, with a price of $326.38 and a GuruFocus Value of $494.79, Boston Beer Co Inc has a price-to-GF-Value ratio of 0.66.
+However, with a price of $326.38 and a GuruFocus Value of $494.76, Boston Beer Co Inc has a price-to-GF-Value ratio of 0.66.
 This means the stock is significantly undervalued based on its GF Value.
-The discrepancy between the price-earnings ratio and the price-to-GF-Value ratio could be due to market inefficiencies or differing perspectives on the company's future growth prospects.
+The discrepancy between the price-earnings ratio and the price-to-GF-Value ratio may be due to differing methodologies in calculating valuation or market inefficiencies.

 The GF Value is an intrinsic value estimate developed by GuruFocus that is calculated based on the following three factors: